 Little miniature orange trees are popular.
 The orange is yang and bright like the sun and considered auspicious, happy, and a symbol of abundance.

-The largest is Lantau Island.
+The largest island is Lantau Island.
 Though it actually has a relatively small population, it has a really unusual mix of things on it..

 We had met professionally, online, when I was writing Shanghai Passion.
 See Creative -- Unpublished